 The provision of services to society continues to be a priority for the public service during COVID-19.
 In addition, the Resilience and Recovery Plan identifies many public services as being essential during this time.
 In this context, Public Service employees will be required to return to the employer's work premises when and as necessary and deemed appropriate by their employer, having regard to the Framework for Restrictive Measures (see table below).
+Employers need to enable employees to be as productive as possible at all times, both in the work premises and in a blended and distributed workplace.
+Employers need to continue to be innovative in terms of new ways of working including maximising and fully exploring distributed and hybrid work models, where applicable.
+Employees have a role to play by cooperating with employers and in being proactive in identifying how they can increase value and how their roles can be performed effectively in the new and changing environment.
+During COVID-19, in order to ensure maximum efficiency, employees may be assigned work outside their usual core duties/given a new role.

 The Framework provides for home working to continue where possible.
 Home working will continue as and when deemed appropriate by the employer, having regard to the changes that may be required at each level of the Framework.
-Home working must be balanced with the requirement to continue to provide the most effective and efficient services to the public.
+Home working must be balanced with the requirement to continue to provide the most effective and efficient services to the public, in line with the provisions of the framework.

-Level 1 Level 2 Level 3 Level 4 Level 5 Work from Work from Work from Only essential Work from home if home if home unless or other home unless possible. possible. absolutely necessary to designated workers it is for working in Attend work for specific business requirements and on a staggered attendance Only attend work for essential on- site meetings, inductions and training. attend in person. should go to work. health, social care or other essential service and cannot be done from home. basis. nome.
+Level 1 Level 2 Level 3 Level 4 Level 5 Work from Work from Work from Only essential Work from home if home if home unless or other home unless possible. possible. absolutely designated it is for necessary to workers working in

+Attend work for specific businessOnly attend work for essential on- site meetings, inductions and on a staggered attendance basis.Only attend work for essential on- site meetings, and training. attend in person. should go to work. health, social care or other essential service and cannot be done from home. --- ---------------------- ----------------------- --

-To continue to facilitate social distancing and public health requirements in the work premises, employers may consider the continuation of temporary alternative arrangements or new temporary arrangements, e.g. flexible shifts, staggered hours, longer opening hours, blended working patterns, weekend working etc. to continue to facilitate social distancing and public health requirements, where feasible.
+To continue to facilitate physical/social distancing and public health requirements in the work premises, employers may consider the continuation of temporary alternative arrangements or new temporary arrangements, e.g. flexible shifts, staggered hours, longer opening hours, blended working patterns, weekend working etc. to continue to facilitate physical/social distancing and public health requirements, where feasible.
 There should be engagement between management and unions/associations, in line with appropriate arrangements, for any such continued or new arrangements.

-Employers must ensure that all work premises have implemented robust return to workplace procedures, where not already in place, and that all procedures comply with the Return to Work Safely Protocol.
+Employers must ensure that all work premises have implemented robust prereturn to workplace procedures, where not already in place, and that all procedures comply with the Work Safely Protocol.
 These procedures should be clearly communicated to employees.
-The Protocol sets out the steps employers need to take in order to ensure the employer's work premises is safe during COVID-19.
+The Protocol, which is a revision of the previous Return to Work Safely Protocol, was published on 20 November and incorporates current public health advice.
+It outlines the measures needed to to reduce the spread of COVID-19 and to facilitate the re-opening of workplaces following temporary closures.